Frankluox/LightningFSL/README.md

-# A Framework for Few-Shot Learning
+# Few-Shot Learning in Pytorch-Lightning
-A friendly framework for Few-Shot Learning base on pytorch-lightning.
+A friendly codebase for Few-Shot Learning based on pytorch-lightning.

 ## Usage: